Are you going to Las Vegas and taking your kids? Do not despair! Las Vegas is great for kids too!

 3. Make the Pool a Priority

-Stay at a hotel or casino with a cool pool like the Golden Nugget.
+Stay at a hotel, VRBO, or casino with a cool pool like the Golden Nugget.
 Vegas is hot and a great way to cool down is to hit the pool.
 (Make sure the pool will be open when you visit before you book!)
+There’s also two water parks in Vegas that are both great.

 4. Stick to Kid-Friendly Restaurants